-As provided in the Partnership Agreement, as amended (the "Amended Partnership Agreement"), a first right of presentment valuation was computed during the first quarter of 2015.
-The per-unit value was determined to be \$9,765 based on the valuation date of December 31, 2014.
-The Partnership did not repurchase any Investing Partner Units (Units) during the first six months of 2015 as a result of the limited amount of cash available for discretionary purposes.
-The Partnership is not in a position to predict how many Units will be presented for repurchase during the remainder of 2015 and cannot, at this time, determine if the Partnership will have sufficient funds available to repurchase any Units.
+As provided in the Partnership Agreement, as amended (the "Amended Partnership Agreement"), a first right of presentment valuation was computed during the first quarter of 2016.
+The per-unit value was determined to be \$6,057 based on the valuation date of December 31, 2015.
+The Partnership did not repurchase any Investing Partner Units (Units) during the first three months of 2016, and is not expected to purchase any Units in the first half of 2016.
+The per-unit right of presentment value computed during the first quarter of 2015 was determined to be \$9,765 based on the valuation date of December 31, 2014.
+The Partnership did not repurchase any Units during the first three months of 2015.
 Pursuant to the Amended Partnership Agreement, the Partnership has no obligation to purchase any Units presented to the extent it determines that it has insufficient funds for such purchases.